cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 ## Requirements

-- An SD card to use with all Homebrew
+- An SD card for homebrew

-  - Must be formatted to Fat32 32KB (32768) allocation.
+Your SD card must be formatted to FAT32 with 32KB (32768) allocation.
+For SD cards larger than 32GB, use [FAT32 Format](https://fat32-format.en.softonic.com/) to format it correctly.
-  - SD is larger than 32GB?
-[Click Here](https://fat32-format.en.softonic.com/)
+{:.notice--info}

 ## Downloads